-Living off the land is something Greeks do as a matter of course and wild greens (horta) are some of the most sought-after food items in nature’s larder.
-This is a lesson we too can learn, especially right now when fresh greens are sometimes hard to come by (I’m writing this during the Covid-19 lockdown).
-In the UK, foraged foods are a free nutrient-packed local food source that adds diversity to our diet for no cost.
-Nettles and dandelions, in particular, are two wild ingredients that are easy to identify; they’re abundant, unbelievably delicious and rich in iron and vitamins.
-When gathering nettles, be sure to wear rubber gloves to avoid any stings and then then drop them into a pan of boiling salted water to remove the sting.
-This is the best recipe for the classic spanakopita I know – believe me when I say I have tried dozens of them during my lifetime.
-This recipe is inspired by my friend Elena whom I met on the tiny island of Paxos one hot and sultry evening.
-She used to run a teeny tiny little taverna with just four tables covered in waxed gingham cloths around which sat 16 beautiful old white chairs with faded rafia seats.
+This is the best recipe for the classic Greek spanakopita I know – believe me when I say I have tried dozens of them during my lifetime.
+It’s inspired by my friend Elena whom I met on the tiny island of Paxos one hot and sultry evening.
+She used to run a teeny tiny little taverna with just four tables covered in waxed gingham cloths around which sat 16 beautiful old white chairs with faded rafia seats covered in dusty plastic.
 This pie is all she made – in vast quantities I might add – day in and day out.
 She was justly proud of it and served it with a toothy grin, crisp roast potatoes, a generous bowl of Greek salad, tzatziki and jugs of ice cold retsina.
 This is my very favourite menu for a Sunday dinner with family and friends.

-800g tender green leaves, including spinach, rocket, nettles (stings neutralised, see note above) and dandelion, thoroughly washed in plenty of free-flowing water
+700g tender green leaves, including spinach, chard, nettles (stings neutralised, see note above) and dandelion, thoroughly washed in plenty of free-flowing water

 2 large free-range eggs, beaten

 250g Greek anari cheese (you can also use good quality ricotta but make sure to drain it first)